-Francis Taylor Building is a thriving and successful set of Chambers with a growing membership and an active recruitment policy at all levels.
+Francis Taylor Building is a thriving and successful set of Chambers with a growing membership and an active recruitment policy.

 Pupillage at Francis Taylor Building is a challenging and rewarding process.
 Its purpose is to provide a period of intensive training to equip pupils for a successful practice at the bar, and to provide Chambers with new tenants of the highest calibre.

 Our pupils represent the future of Chambers, and we invest a great deal of time and resources to ensure that the training we provide is of an excellent quality, that pupils are made to feel welcome, and that they are treated fairly and equally throughout their time in Chambers.

 Each year we seek to recruit two exceptionally able individuals to undertake a 12 month pupillage in Chambers.
 Competition for places is fierce, but the rewards for those selected are substantial.

 Pupils at Francis Taylor Building are provided with first class, structured training in all aspects of practice at the Bar from some of the leading practitioners in their fields, together with an award of not less than £65,000 (including £10,000 guaranteed earnings and an option to draw-down up to £25,000 in the year before commencement of pupillage) and the opportunity to apply for tenancy in Chambers at the end of their pupillage.
 Chambers provides funding for training courses that pupils are required to undertake during pupillage.
 Pupils are generally expected to bear their own personal expenses during pupillage.